 Suzuka Practice 2: Vettel and Red Bull take command on incident packed day 11 October, 2013 Sebastian Vettel tops at the end of day one at Suzuka In what is becoming a typical story on the opening day of grand prix weekends: Red Bull played second fiddle to Mercedes in the morning FP1 session, but by the end of the afternoon the blue cars were on top of the timing screens – ditto the opening day of the Japanese Grand Prix with Sebastian Vettel and Mark Webber leading the way, with the triple World Champion fastest of all.
 Vettel was the only driver to break into the 93 second zone, around the iconic Suzuka venue, with his best time of 1:33.652,which was 0.168 up on teammate Mark Webber.
 As had been the case in the morning, the session was punctuated by a number of drivers being caught out by the circuit’s demands.
 Earlier Marussia had announced Jules Bianchi would take no part in FP2, his chassis having been too badly damaged to be repaired in time, so only 21 cars went out for the early runs.
 Nico Rosberg was third fastest in FP2 Having had a truncated opening session, Pastor Maldonado lost more time in the afternoon.
 Eleven minutes into FP2 he overshot at the second Degner and went into the barrier.
 When his Williams was cleared the track was only clear for a short time before McLaren’s Sergio Pérez ran wide on the entrance to Spoon and careened into the wall.
 The yellow flags for Pérez heralded a general return to the pitlane, with most drivers shedding the Hard tyres and changing to the Medium compound for the first time in the day.
 Times immediately began to fall, though the extra grip did not seem to reduce the hazard.
 Fernando Alonso spun at Degner but avoided hitting anything solid.
 Meanwhile, Webber lapped untroubled and rose to P1 with a time of 1:34.020.
 That benchmark stood only for a minute before Vettel arrived and became the first man under 1m34s, with a lap of 1:33.852.
 Behind the Red Bulls other front-runners, also on fresh Mediums, were doing their quickest laps of the session.
 Nico Rosberg was third fastest for Mercedes, ahead of Kimi Räikkönen and Romain Grosjean for Lotus respectively.
 Kimi Raikkonen had a short FP2 session Lewis Hamilton was sixth in the second Mercedes and Daniel Ricciardo was seventh for Toro Rosso.
 Felipe Massa finished the session eighth for Ferrari, Jenson Button was ninth in the sole surviving McLaren and Fernando Alonso completed the top ten in the other Ferrari.
 After that brief burst on the Medium tyres, most drivers settled into their heavy-fuel long runs, with times dropping away by five to six seconds compared with earlier outings.
 No-one seemed completely settled at Suzuka, with even Vettel and Webber having off-track moments, both drivers slithering over the kerbs and onto the artificial verges several times.
 Räikkönen was the only driver to get into an unrecoverable situation.
 Coming out of the Esses, he spun off at the Dunlop Curve and beached his Lotus with a little over 35 minutes of running remaining.
 The rest of the session was completed without incident.
 (F1 Media) Subbed by AJN.
-Pastor Maldonado’s Williams is recovered during FP2 Japanese Grand Prix, Free Practice 2 – Friday, 11 October 2013 Pos No Driver Team Time Gap Laps 1 1 Sebastian Vettel Red Bull Racing-Renault 1:33.852 35 2 2 Mark Webber Red Bull Racing-Renault 1:34.020 0.168 35 3 9 Nico Rosberg Mercedes 1:34.114 0.262 36 4 7 Kimi Räikkönen Lotus-Renault 1:34.202 0.350 17 5 8 Romain Grosjean Lotus-Renault 1:34.411 0.559 30 6 10 Lewis Hamilton Mercedes 1:34.442 0.590 36 7 19 Daniel Ricciardo STR-Ferrari 1:34.473 0.621 30 8 4 Felipe Massa Ferrari 1:34.698 0.846 35 9 5 Jenson Button McLaren-Mercedes 1:34.912 1.060 34 10 3 Fernando Alonso Ferrari 1:35.087 1.235 32 11 12 Esteban Gutierrez Sauber-Ferrari 1:35.089 1.237 36 12 18 Jean-Eric Vergne STR-Ferrari 1:35.109 1.257 34 13 11 Nico Hulkenberg Sauber-Ferrari 1:35.182 1.330 34 14 14 Paul di Resta Force India-Mercedes 1:35.275 1.423 35 15 15 Adrian Sutil Force India-Mercedes 1:35.341 1.489 25 16 6 Sergio Perez McLaren-Mercedes 1:35.709 1.857 8 17 17 Valtteri Bottas Williams-Renault 1:36.136 2.284 41 18 16 Pastor Maldonado Williams-Renault 1:36.722 2.870 6 19 20 Charles Pic Caterham-Renault 1:37.630 3.778 31 20 21 Giedo van der Garde Caterham-Renault 1:37.905 4.053 36 21 23 Max Chilton Marussia-Cosworth 1:38.121 4.269 33 22 22 Jules Bianchi Marussia-Cosworth Reports on GrandPrix247.com by: staff & contributors, Reuters syndication, GMM service, Formula 1 teams, sponsors & organisations.
+Pastor Maldonado’s Williams is recovered during FP2 Japanese Grand Prix, Free Practice 2 – Friday, 11 October 2013 Pos No Driver Team Time Gap Laps 1 1 Sebastian Vettel Red Bull Racing-Renault 1:33.852 35 2 2 Mark Webber Red Bull Racing-Renault 1:34.020 0.168 35 3 9 Nico Rosberg Mercedes 1:34.114 0.262 36 4 7 Kimi Räikkönen Lotus-Renault 1:34.202 0.350 17 5 8 Romain Grosjean Lotus-Renault 1:34.411 0.559 30 6 10 Lewis Hamilton Mercedes 1:34.442 0.590 36 7 19 Daniel Ricciardo STR-Ferrari 1:34.473 0.621 30 8 4 Felipe Massa Ferrari 1:34.698 0.846 35 9 5 Jenson Button McLaren-Mercedes 1:34.912 1.060 34 10 3 Fernando Alonso Ferrari 1:35.087 1.235 32 11 12 Esteban Gutierrez Sauber-Ferrari 1:35.089 1.237 36 12 18 Jean-Eric Vergne STR-Ferrari 1:35.109 1.257 34 13 11 Nico Hulkenberg Sauber-Ferrari 1:35.182 1.330 34 14 14 Paul di Resta Force India-Mercedes 1:35.275 1.423 35 15 15 Adrian Sutil Force India-Mercedes 1:35.341 1.489 25 16 6 Sergio Perez McLaren-Mercedes 1:35.709 1.857 8 17 17 Valtteri Bottas Williams-Renault 1:36.136 2.284 41 18 16 Pastor Maldonado Williams-Renault 1:36.722 2.870 6 19 20 Charles Pic Caterham-Renault 1:37.630 3.778 31 20 21 Giedo van der Garde Caterham-Renault 1:37.905 4.053 36 21 23 Max Chilton Marussia-Cosworth 1:38.121 4.269 33 22 22 Jules Bianchi Marussia-Cosworth Content on GrandPrix247.com by: staff & contributors, Reuters syndication, GMM service, Getty Images, Formula 1 teams, sponsors & organisations.